eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

 The following is an application example of a DataReader that supports Zero-Copy using the *Fast DDS* library.
 As shown in this code snippet, the configuration in the DataReader is similar to the DataWriter.
+Be sure not to disable the :ref:`datasharingqospolicy`.
+|DATASHARING_AUTO-api| kind automatically enables Zero-Copy when possible.

 .. literalinclude:: ../../../../code/DDSCodeTester.cpp
    :language: c++